manuelcaeiro/mybook-vol.1/README.md

 ## get the book
 Liked the preview?
 Want the book?
 Simple.

-For a small donation of 3 EUR - or 4 USD, or 3 GBP, or or 5 AUD, or 5 CAD, or ... - I'll send you a beautiful epub file you can read (and play with) on your pc, tablet, or smartphone.
+For a small donation of 3 EUR - or 4 USD, or 3 GBP, or 5 AUD, or 5 CAD, or ... - I'll send you a beautiful epub file you can read (and play with) on your pc, tablet, or smartphone.

 Email me to: manuelcaeiro[at]workmail[dot]com